Everyone was very polite at a senate estimates hearing in Canberra whenever talk got near a possible merger between the ABC and SBS.

-Whether one believes a merged national broadcaster would strip the last vestiges of multiculturalism from SBS or end the underlying Anglo-centrism of the ABC, the bottom line, of course, is that a merger is inevitable.
-The two national broadcasters are looking and sounding increasingly similar and are now publicly committed to sharing facilities.
+Whether one believes a merged national broadcaster would strip the last vestiges of multiculturalism from SBS or end the underlying Anglo-centrism of the ABC, the bottom line, of course, is that a merger seems increasingly inevitable.
+The two national broadcasters are looking and sounding more similar and are now publicly committed to sharing facilities.
 As this progresses, there will be only shorter and shorter steps to further cooperation, joint-ventures, integration and ultimately a merged entity.

 Bill Jegorow must be turning in his grave.